Current & Upcoming Projects

 What is Voodoo haggis?

-By exploring food as a medium for communication, she aims to unlock the forgotten meaning behind our food lore.
-Every story has the ability to shape our popular culture and redefine our connections.
+By exploring food as a medium for communication and connection, the project aims to unlock the forgotten meaning behind our food lore.
+Every story can shape our popular culture and redefine our connections.
 Along with partner and chef Daniel Holloway, the two hope to break down social stigmas through food and narrative by uniting individuals through the art of mindful fusion.

 Food sustains the body... stories feed the soul.

 Want to collaborate?
 Let's Talk